cmspam/incus-docker/README.md

 This project aims to maintain a Dockerfile to run incus in a docker/podman container.
 It also installs the incus-ui-canonical to have a Web-based UI.

 I now have made a debian-based and two alpine-based options available.
+However due to some issues with the alpine version, my focus going forward will be on the debian version.

 The regular alpine version contains what is necessary to run both containers and VMs, but a smaller alpine-based version called alpine-novm which allows you to use contianers, but not virutal machines, to keep the image smaller, is also available.
 Only the alpine-novm version is built for arm64 at present.
 It should be possible to build the other versions yourself on arm64, but I think VMs do not work anyway.